Energinet-DataHub/greenforce-frontend/libs/api-dh-app/documents/development.md

 > Describe necessary setup here.

 ## .nxignore / .prettierignore

-Avoid conflicts with the frontend tool-chain, the path of the BFF should be added to `.nxignore` and `.prettierignore`
+To avoid conflicts with the frontend tool-chain, the path of the BFF should be added to `.nxignore` and `.prettierignore`.
+Files for the BFF requires charset `UTF-8 with BOM` which these tools does not respect.
+The required `charset` is configured in the `libs\api-dh-app\.editorconfig`.

 ## OpenAPI